 Once you’re on your feet, you’ll want to avoid going back to payday loans.
 You can do that by building a strong financial foundation.

-Emergency fund: Set up an emergency fund so you have cash on hand when you need it.
-Start by setting aside a few hundred dollars, and then build it up to one thousand.
-Eventually, you should have three to nine months’ worth of living expenses in cash, which should cover most of life’s surprises.
-But start small now and work your way up.
+Set up an emergency fund so you have cash on hand when you need it.
+Start by setting aside a few hundred dollars, and then build it up to $1,000.
+Eventually, you should aim to have three to nine months’ worth of living expenses in cash—enough to cover most of life’s surprises.
+Start small now and work your way up.

 In Over Your Head?

 If you’re deep in a payday loan trap, speak with a licensed credit counselor.
-For tips on finding local help, start at NFCC.org.
+For tips on finding local help, start with the National Foundation for Credit Counseling.
 Credit counselors help you dig into the details of your budget and potentially work with your creditors to find a way out.
 Bankruptcy might be an option, but it’s a big step, and one you should only take after plenty of consideration and discussion with a local attorney.

 Consumer Federation of America.
 "Payday Loan Cost Comparison."
 Accessed March 24, 2020.

 Better Business Bureau.
 "BBB Tip: How to Spot Predatory Lending."
 Accessed March 24, 2020.